collective/collective.mustread/README.rst

 We've designed ``collective.mustread`` to be compatible with ``collective.auditlog`` to the point where we'll even re-use the database connector from auditlog if possible.

 The database connection is configured via a registry record ``collective.mustread.interfaces.IMustReadSettings``.
 You typically want this to contain the same value as your auditlog configuration.

+Make sure to call `@@init-mustread-db` to create the necessary tables/columns needed by this package in the database.

 Behaviors
 ---------